Skip to content

 Practice Leader | View profile

-Stephen is a Practice Leader in LegalVision’s Corporate and Commercial team.
+Stephen is a Practice Leader in LegalVision’s Commercial team.
 He works closely with startups, SMEs and enterprise clients to provide commercially pragmatic advice and also assists them in complying with regulations that apply to their businesses.
 He is qualified and has a practising certificate in New Zealand, Australia and California.

 Qualifications: Bachelor of Laws (Hons), University of Waikato.